Navigating Holiday Food the Thyroid-healthy Way

 This is somewhat of a 'special case' scenario.
 Healing or therapeutic dietary protocols like Paleo or AIP can be incredibly effective when we are trying to heal our guts and recover from a more serious health situation due to factors like autoimmunity or intestinal permeability.

 If this is where you are, I'm rooting for you and have been there many times.
 Elimination-phase AIP has become a tool I return to as needed when my health starts to go sideways.
 It's not easy, but it has always been 100% worth it.
 The food freedom I have now have, in large part, has come from those times when I had to buckle down and do a few months on an elimination diet like AIP to heal or reset my gut.
-I even used it with great success to reduce inflammation and recover from frozen should and shoulder surgery-- a common complication of Hashimoto's.
+I even used it with great success to reduce inflammation and recover from frozen shoulder and shoulder surgery-- a common complication of Hashimoto's.

 This high level of dietary restriction from strict AIP, Paleo, or another 'elimination diet' may be necessary temporarily.
-My advice: If you and your healthcare provider feel it's acceptable for you to choose when to start something like an elimination diet, do not start during the holiday season.
+My advice: If you and your healthcare provider feel it's acceptable for you to choose when to start something like an elimination diet, DO NOT start during the holiday season.
 If this flexibility is possible, increase your likelihood of success by choosing a simpler time of year than the holidays.
 Timing matters.
 Set yourself up for success.

 If you do need to be on an elimination diet during the holidays, you may want to take a different approach to the holidays this year.
 Consider bringing your own food or opting for a small and intimate AIP celebration at home.
 You are doing something that is difficult.
 You are working hard to make a worthwhile investment in your health.
 Don't undermine your own efforts.
 Taking a different approach this holiday season may be the best course of action to help you stay on track.